tgraupmann/libwebsock/README.md

 **Dependencies**

-If you get an error about libevent missing do a make install libevent from source at https://github.com/libevent/libevent.
+If you get a configure error `libevent_pthreads required, failing` do a make install for libevent from source at https://github.com/libevent/libevent.